Fineco

 Regular investment plan

-Fineco has a regular investment plan that lets you invest £50 per month or more into funds.
-It works automatically and has a flat fee of £2.95 per month.
+Fineco has 3 regular investment plans that lets you invest £50 per month or more into funds.
+It works automatically and has flat fees, the 3 options are:

-This plan lets you take advantage of pound cost averaging, which works with the theory that if you invest regularly then you don’t have to try to time the market.
+These plans let you take advantage of pound cost averaging, which works with the theory that if you invest regularly then you don’t have to try to time the market.
+You also get lower ETF fees the more funds you buy (if you’re on higher regular investment tiers).

 Fees and charges

-The fees you are charged depends on what you invest and sometimes how much money you invest.
+The fees you’re charged depend on what you invest in, and how much money you invest.

 Shares